-Note that $k_N$ may be zero for small values of $N$.
-One last step before proceeding with exploiting \cref{encadrement_LIS_ref} is the study of the probability error term in \cref{Bernstein_Nk_ref}.
-For any positive integer $k$ lower than or equal to $k_N$, one of the following holds: \begin{itemize} \item[$\bullet$] If $Nu_{k}(1-u_{k})\geq \log(N)^2\sqrt{Nu_{k}}/3$ then
+From now on, we choose $k_N$ as in \Cref{lem_kN} (note that $k_N$ may be zero for small values of $N$).
+The proof of this lemma is postponed to the end of this section.
+Now, let us study the probability error term in (\ref{Bernstein_Nk_ref}).
+For any positive integer $k$ lower than or equal to $k_N$, one of the following holds: \begin{itemize} \item[$\bullet$] If $Nu_{k}(1-u_{k})\ge \log(N)^2\sqrt{Nu_{k}}/3$ then

 \item[$\bullet$] Otherwise